Who are we?

 Ben LaBreche.
 Associate Professor.
 English literature and history of the sixteenth and seventeenth centuries; related continental and classical literatures; politics; gender.

 Eric Lorentzen.
 Associate Professor.
-19th-century British literature; British novel; cultural studies; critical pedagogy/literacy studies; narrative/literary theory; Dickens; the short story.
+19th-century British literature; Victorian novel; Dickens; the Brontës; Austen; Wordsworth; Cultural Studies; critical pedagogy; the short story.

 Maya Mathur.
 Associate Professor.
 Renaissance literature; cultural studies; comedy and genre theory; gender studies.